timbergus/fullstack-cli/src/modules/catalog/templates/helper.md

 #

-This is another component 😄
+This is a component 😄

 ```jsx
 <Helper />